-The flow data used in this paper are based on the monthly Labour Force Survey of the Statistics Bureau and Statistics Center.
-In the Labour Force Survey, 50 percent of the sample is surveyed over two consecutive months.
-By matching workers across the two months, it becomes possible to observe how workers in E (employed), U (unemployed), or N (not-in-the-labor-force) in the previous month have moved to other states in the following month.
+The flow data used in this paper are based on the monthly Labor Force Survey of the Management and Coordination Agency.
+In the Labor Force Survey, 50% of the sample is surveyed over two consecutive months.
+By matching workers across the two months, it becomes possible to observe how workers in E (employed), U (unemployed), or N (not in the labor force) in the previous month have moved to other states in the following month.